Azure/azure-workload-identity/docs/book/src/introduction.md

 ## How it works

 In this model, the Kubernetes cluster becomes a token issuer, issuing tokens to Kubernetes Service Accounts.
-These service account tokens can be configured to be trusted on Azure AD applications.
+These service account tokens can be configured to be trusted on Azure AD applications or user-assigned managed identities.
 Workload can exchange a service account token projected to its volume for an Azure AD access token using the Azure Identity SDKs or the Microsoft Authentication Library (MSAL).

 ![How it works][9]